-Playa Naranjo, also known as Witches Rock or Roca Bruja in Spanish, is located in North Puntarenas.
+Playa Naranjo, also known as Witches Rock or Roca Bruja in Spanish, is located in Guanacaste Costa Rica.
 The beach is extremely popular among surfers and is known for amazing scenery.
 The remote location makes it somewhat harder to reach and is therefore reserved for the serious and dedicated surfer rather than the beginner.

 Playa Naranjo is part of Santa Rosa National Park.
 Other than its rugged, natural charm, Santa Rosa is also known as the site of the historical battle against William Walker.

 Witches Rock is a superb Costa Rica surf spot and a haven for the dedicated and experienced surfer.
 Playa Tamarindo even has a surf shop and school named after this beach – Witch’s Rock Surf Camp.

 The surf breaks and swells are very powerful which can make the surf, even off season, pretty spectacular.
 That’s why it’s important to know that surfing on such a remote beach requires preparation.
 Naranjo Beach is in the middle of nowhere surrounded by hot, tropical dry forest, mangroves and wildlife.
 So, put on your hiking shoes, bring your board, snacks, and lots of water because it is definitely worth the trip.
 Witches Rock (Roca Bruja) is a giant slab of a boulder standing out from the ocean bottom and peeking through the water like a giant.
 If you want to try your hand at surfing but are in no way experienced enough, you should head to Tamarindo.
 The best beach for the beginner surfer.